spotinst/spotctl/README.md

 $ export SPOTINST_ACCOUNT=<spotinst_account>
 ```

-To use the credentials file, run the `spotinst configure` command or manually create an INI formatted file like this:
+To use the credentials file, run the `spotctl configure` command or manually create an INI formatted file like this:

 ```ini
 [default]